Lucky-WebDev/OfferNightsWebsite-backend/README.md

-# Build a blog using Nest.js, TypeScript, React and MongoDB
+# Build a OfferNights website using Nest.js, TypeScript, React and MongoDB

 Application repo for a simple blog application built with Nest.js, TypeScript, React and MongoDB.